kheirbeqaya/Harris-Corner-Detection-Comparison-Custom-vs-OpenCV/README.md

 ### 3. Harris Response Function

 R = det(S) - k * (trace(S))²
 Where:
 det(S) = Sxx * Syy - (Sxy)²
 trace(S) = Sxx + Syy
 k ≈ 0.04
+The parameter k in the Harris detector is an empirical constant that controls the sensitivity of the response function.
+It balances between edge and corner detection, and values around 0.04 provide a good trade-off between detecting strong corners and suppressing edges.

 ---